newgardener/newgardener.com/README.md

-# Jeongwonshin.dev - Tech Blog
+# Memos from jeongwon - Tech Blog

 A minimalist, documentation-style blog inspired by React and Next.js official documentation.